Table of Contents

 Motor vehicle accidents happen every day.
 Not all the time, safety would be in your hands.
 But can you accept that your vehicle did not offer you a safe drive and landed up in a mishap?
 What if a defect in your car turned a relatively uneventful accident into a catastrophic one?

 If the accident is unquestionably due to issues in the vehicle’s safety or a failure in occupant protection systems, you could file a claim.
 The victim is entitled for a product liability claim if he has suffered an injury or any other damages due to the accident.
 Vehicle manufacturers could be held liable when their defective products or dangerous designs cause harm to the users.

-Product liability claim in a motor vehicle accident is a little thorny than a personal injury lawsuit.
+A product liability claim in a motor vehicle accident is a little more thorny than a personal injury lawsuit.
 But the good news is that it’s within reach if you follow the advice of a competent product liability attorney.

 Types of Product Liability

 Under product liability law, the plaintiff should prove that the product defect was the reason for his injury/damage.
 There are three types of product defects which is considered in any product liability lawsuit.
 Let’s check out what they are.

 - Manufacturing defects

 Let’s now get into the various types of auto defects and the product liability claim in car accidents.

 Product Liability issues may arise in motor vehicle accidents under the below-mentioned circumstances.

 - The manufacturer fails to foresee the chances of a collision while designing an auto component.